nicolaeandreivasile/cache-memory/README.md

 # Cache-Memory
-A java implementation of different types of Cache memory
+Java implementation of different types of Cache memory.
+A detailed description of the project can be found in README inside the archive.